cjdelisle/cjdns/README.md

 other node.

+## Testimonials

+    23:26 <@jercos> well, cjdns is now officially more reliable than the open internet for getting to my cheaper VPSes :|

 ## How does routing work?

 In order to understand how cjdns routing works, it is important to understand